Welcome to the third part of Neurons Like Brandy. If you have not read anything at all, I would strongly recommend that you go back to the index

 That's because it is.

-The two of us left the scene and went upstairs to the flat.
-Isaac went and had a bath, while I went straight to Nu and Dan's room to watch the telly.
+and had a bath, while I went straight to Nu and Dan's room to watch the

-The news, and that was all there was on all five channels, was awful.
-It just kept rolling up with estimated death tolls all over the world.
+was awful.
+It just kept rolling up with estimated death tolls all over

 I made Isaac a cuppa as well, as he had now come out of the bathroom.

-The news on the television continued and after a couple of hours I couldn't stand it anymore.
-It wasn't hard to convince Isaac to put on a computer game.
+couple of hours I couldn't stand it anymore.
+It wasn't hard to convince

 We played Sonic until about one in the morning, and then Isaac decided he needed sleep and shuffled off to bed.